Palash90/site-assets/blogs/build-your-own-nn/README.md

 ```

 ## Tensor Display
-So far we have written tests for everything to verify operations but we'll need to look at the matrices to see them in a comprehensive and aesthetic format.
+So far we have written tests for everything to verify operations but we'll need to look at the matrices to see them in a comprehensive and readable format.
 Looking at the data directly from `Vec` isn't very intuitive.

 Let's first try to understand the problem and then we'll fix it.
-We rewrite the `main` function as follows to look at the data inside the tensor:
+We rewrite the `main` function to inspect the data inside the tensor:

 ```rust
 use build_your_own_nn::tensor::Tensor;